 When you consider that sometimes the only thing that you can reach to a potential investor is by your pitch deck.
 When you can’t even tell the people about what you do face to face, the quality of your pitch deck matters more.
-A few months ago we shared an article titled “7 startup pitch decks from time when they were not huge” which shows earlier pitch decks from startups such as LinkedIn, YouTube, Airbnb and more.
+A few months ago we shared an article titled “7 Successful Pitch Decks from Startups that are Now Billion-Dollar Companies” which shows earlier pitch decks from startups such as LinkedIn, YouTube, Airbnb and more.

 Absolutely no ambitions to write about the ‘Best’ or the most impressive pitch decks.
 Just want to be more practical, and focus on the skeleton of the pitch deck.
 So many pitches and presentations available on youtube; a lot of mentorship and training done; and why there are still so many fails?